-Astrophysics is the application of physics to the study of the heavens from above atmosphere to the furthest reaches of the universe.
+Astrophysics is the application of physics to the study of the heavens from above the atmosphere to the furthest reaches of the universe.
 This unit is one of the units in the astrophysics minor and covers the essential aspects of stellar astrophysics and naturally follows on from PVB101, The physics of the very large.
 The unit covers the birth, life, death of stars and is a mix of theory and laboratory exercises.
 The laboratory exercises cover astrophysical topics relevant to everyday physics.

 Cosmology is the study of the origin and evolution of the universe, from the Big Bang to the present.
 Topics presented include special and general relativity, the physics and geometry of space-time, inflationary cosmology, cosmic microwave background, dark energy and dark matter, supermassive black holes, gravitational waves, and the status of Australian cosmology surveys.

 Science is the systematic study of the structure and behaviour of the physical and natural world through observation and experiment.
 To this end scientists employ a unique methodology termed the Scientific Method.
 Experimental Science 1 applies the principles of the Scientific Method as it relates to experiments in the fields of Chemistry and Physics.
 You will conduct experimental science, via inquiry-led practice, working both individually and collaboratively.
 Through classroom activities, workshops and laboratory experiences, you will focus on real-world applications.
-Activities will include generating, recording and interpreting experimental data in the laboratory, experimental data analysis and modelling using appropriate quantitative methods, and the presentation of findings in written and graphical form.
+Activities will include recording and interpreting experimental data, experimental data analysis and modelling using appropriate quantitative methods, and the presentation of findings in written and graphical form.
 Together with the SEB113 Quantitative Methods and SEB116 Experimental Science 2, this unit provides the fundamental skills required for scientific research in any discipline.

 This is a foundational chemistry unit for all students of the health sciences in which basic concepts of general, organic and biological chemistry are covered.
 The organization of the human body begins with chemicals (atoms and molecules) making up its simplest or smallest scale level of organization.
 Chemistry allows us to understand how cells, tissues and organs are formed, how these substances react with each other and their environment, and how these substances behave.
 This unit will develop the essential concepts of chemistry necessary for students studying health and biological sciences with topics introduced and applied in a contextualized manner relevant to their discipline.
 As part of early health science training, it is important to explore and have an understanding of the chemical composition and processes relevant to human body.
 This unit will form an essential foundation to further study in the areas of health sciences.